-Test Case Or Test Case For Checkbox: In this post, let’s discuss Test Case For Checkbox, and in the previous post, we have written test cases on the Chair.
+Test Case Or Test Case For Checkbox: In this post, discuss the Test Case For the Checkbox.
+In the previous post, we wrote test cases on the Chair.
 Checkboxes are often included in scenarios where multiple-choice or single action from a user is expected.
 Depending on the CSS properties, these checkboxes can be designed as well.

 |Post On:||Test Case For Checkbox|

 |Applicable For:||Freshers & Experience|

 And you can include the respective test cases for the same.
 We are writing test cases based on the web form application.
 I have attached the screenshot below.
 You can also use the checkbox screenshot below to write your test cases.

 Let’s assume we have a bunch of checkboxes on the web-based form.
 You can even consider Windows-based applications instead.
 In both types of applications, checkboxes will function the same.
 Most web-based applications use checkboxes for acquiring multiple-choice information.